Mango Lassi Recipe (Indian Mango Drink)

 Mangoes: All mangoes are not the same.
 If you are using fresh mangoes that are too fibrous, make sure you blend the mangoes first before adding the yogurt.
 You can also store the mango puree in a glass container, refrigerate or freeze it.
 Use it as required.
 You may also use this to make mango lassi in a mason jar as I shared above.

-Liquid: You don’t need any other liquid if you are using Homemade Curd as it has plenty of whey.
+Liquid: You don’t need any other liquid if you are using runny Homemade Curd as it has plenty of whey.
 If using Greek yogurt or sour yogurt, add some milk or cream.
-This is essential to balance the sour flavors and also bring the mango lassi to the right consistency.
+This is essential to balance the sour flavors and also bring the drink to the right consistency.
 If you don’t consume yogurt and milk together, you can use nut milk or even ice.
 But ice won’t add any flavor but helps with the consistency.

 Sweetener: The most common sweetener is sugar.
 But I use maple syrup sometimes.
 You can also use honey or even refined jaggery.
 Unrefined jaggery alters the flavor.